Governance

 ARTICLE VII - ELECTION AND TENURE OF THE OFFICERS, EXECUTIVE COMMITTEE MEMBERS AND DIVISION COUNCILOR

 1. Qualifications.
-Officers, Division Councilor and Members-at-Large of the Executive Committee must be members of the Division for at least two years prior to nomination.
+Officers, Division Councilor, and Members-at-Large of the Executive Committee must be members of the Division for at least two years prior to nomination.

 2. Ballot.
-The Vice-Chair, Secretary/Treasurer, Division Councilor and Members-at-Large of the Executive Committee shall be elected by ballots cast electronically or by mail as hereinafter provided.
+The Vice Chair, Secretary/Treasurer, Division Councilor, and Members-at-Large of the Executive Committee shall be elected by ballots cast electronically or by mail as hereinafter provided.

-3. Nomination and Election of the Vice-Chair, Secretary/Treasurer and Executive Committee Members.
-Each year the Nominating Committee shall nominate at least two candidates for the office of Vice-Chair, for Secretary/Treasurer during the final year of the term of the current Secretary/Treasurer, for Councilor during the final year of the term of the current Councilor, and for open positions of Members-at-Large of the Executive Committee.
+3. Nomination and Election of the Vice Chair, Secretary/Treasurer and Executive Committee Members.
+Each year the Nominating Committee shall nominate at least two candidates for the office of Vice Chair, for Secretary/Treasurer during the final year of the term of the current Secretary/Treasurer, for Councilor during the final year of the term of the current Councilor, and for open positions of Members-at-Large of the Executive Committee.
 The Nominating Committee shall consult with the Chair before approving the nomination of any candidate for a consecutive term.
 The Nominating Committee shall notify the Secretary/Treasurer of the results not later than sixteen weeks before the Regular Meeting.
 The Secretary/Treasurer shall inform the Division members of the nominations made and shall invite these members to suggest candidates for the various offices and Executive Committee positions.
 If as many as one percent of the total Division membership determined on 31 December of the year preceding the election suggest the same person for the same office, that person shall be deemed to have been nominated.

 The Secretary/Treasurer shall poll the Division membership by electronic or mail ballot, stating a closing date at least three weeks prior to the Regular Meeting.
-Ballots shall be cast electronically or returned to and counted by the Secretary/Treasurer or his or her designate.
+Ballots shall be cast electronically or returned to and counted by the Secretary/Treasurer or their designate.
 In the case of an election when the Secretary/Treasurer is a candidate for a consecutive term, the election shall be administered by a process determined by the Executive Committee.
 Election shall be decided by a plurality of those voting.
 If there is a tie, the Executive Committee shall decide the election, with the Chair voting only in the case of a tie among the other Executive Committee members.
 The Secretary/Treasurer shall communicate the results of the election to the Executive Committee and to the Society Corporate Secretary at least two weeks prior to the Regular Meeting and shall publish the results in a manner designated for official announcements.

 4. Official Year.
 The official year shall extend from the close of one Regular Meeting to the close of the next Regular Meeting.

 7. Vacancies in Offices.
 If a vacancy occurs in the office of Chair, the Chair-Elect shall succeed and complete the term and shall serve as Chair also in the following year.
-The Vice-Chair shall serve simultaneously as Chair-Elect during the remainder of the term and shall continue to serve as Chair-Elect in the following term.
+The Vice Chair shall serve simultaneously as Chair-Elect during the remainder of the term and shall continue to serve as Chair-Elect in the following term.

-If a vacancy occurs in the office of Chair-Elect otherwise than through advancement to Chair, the Vice-Chair shall become Chair-Elect.
-In this case, and also if the office of Vice-Chair becomes vacant for other reasons, the office of Vice-Chair shall remain vacant for the remainder of the term.
-In the next scheduled election, candidates for both Chair-Elect and Vice-Chair shall be nominated.
+If a vacancy occurs in the office of Chair-Elect otherwise than through advancement to Chair, the Vice Chair shall become Chair-Elect.
+In this case, and also if the office of Vice Chair becomes vacant for other reasons, the office of Vice Chair shall remain vacant for the remainder of the term.
+In the next scheduled election, candidates for both Chair-Elect and Vice Chair shall be nominated.

-If vacancies occur in the office of both Chair and Chair-Elect, the Vice-Chair shall become Chair and shall complete the term.
-In this case a special election shall be held to fill the offices of Chair-Elect and Vice-Chair.
+If vacancies occur in the office of both Chair and Chair-Elect, the Vice Chair shall become Chair and shall complete the term.
+In this case a special election shall be held to fill the offices of Chair-Elect and Vice Chair.
 The members so elected shall continue to serve as Officers in the normal succession order.

 Vacancies in any other elected office shall be filled (or left unfilled) by the Executive Committee until such time as the vacancy can be filled by regular election procedures.